 Statistically speaking there is actually a shortage of women in India and an unbalanced male to female ratio.
 This is because in some parts of Indian society, female children are seen as an expensive burden who will someday need a husband “buying” for them and consequently they are all too often aborted or even killed at birth.
 The Government is attempting to mitigate this situation by banning the payment of wedding dowries but for now at least the practice still persists.
 Perhaps this status as a “burden” suggests a deep, under-seated lack of respect for women in general and for their place in society.

 When riding trains in Mumbai (in the packed-out male only carriages) I was stared at continuously for the entire duration of any journey.
 I found this extremely disconcerting and can only imagine how unsettled a female passenger must feel.
 Whilst I was assured that the staring was not badly intended and that I was simply “interesting” to the other guys, it suggests to me a universal unawareness or indifference to a concept of personal space.

-Boy meets Girl, Girl spruns Boy and then Boy engages in what can only be termed “stalkerish” behaviour waiting outside her house and following her around.
-However, rather than being served an injunction and referred for counselling, Boy is eventually rewarded for these behaviors when the object of his obsession inevitably falls in love with him.
+Boy meets Girl, Girl spurns Boy and then Boy engages in what can only be termed “stalkerish” behavior waiting outside her house and following her around.
+However, rather than being served an injunction and referred for counseling, Boy is eventually rewarded for these behaviors when the object of his obsession inevitably falls in love with him.

 Maybe it’s just harmless, escapist fantasy or maybe it does subliminally send out some kind of unhelpful message.
 Afterall, I do have at least one friend in the UK who decided to get into Heroin after watching Trainspotting a few too many times.